olejka91/react-native-toggle-softkeys-android/README.md

-Copy ToggleNavigationBar folder to
+Copy ToggleSoftKeys folder to
 Android -> app -> src -> main -> java -> com -> name_of_your_project*

-Don't forget to change import paths of your module in ToggleSoftKeysModule and ToggleSoftKeysPackage and also add a name of current package to MainApplication.java file
+Don't forget to change import paths of your module in ToggleSoftKeysModule and ToggleSoftKeysPackage  files

-Well, now it's done.
+Import module to MainApplication.java file with
+    import com.name_of_your_project.ToggleSoftKeys.ToggleSoftKeysPackage;
+    add package to package list

+`   protected List getPackages() {
+         return Arrays.asList(
+            ... ,
+            new ToggleSoftKeysPackage()
+        );
+      }
+`
-1. Run react-native server with npm start
+1. Start the react-native server with npm start command
-2. Run simulator or connect device
-3. Run android build
+2. Build for android with react-native run-android
+3. Add module with import { NativeModules } from 'react-native'
+4. Use it

 Issues:

-Build tested, if something went wrong true to clean android build or invalidate cache and restart Android studio.
+Build tested, if something went wrong try to clean android build or invalidate cache and restart Android studio or look through example

-If it does not helped take a look at working example.

 Feel free to ask any questions.